-- Step one in the federal budget process: Agencies and Office of Management and Budget begin working on future budgets.
+- Step 1: Agencies and Office of Management and Budget begin working on future budgets.
 The process begins in the executive branch of government and sets fiscal policy, proposing how much should be spent on public programs and how much revenue should be generated through taxes, and how much deficit or surplus should be tolerated.

-- Step two in the federal budget process: President sends proposed budget to congress the first Monday in February.
+- Step 2: President sends a proposed budget to Congress the first Monday in February.
 While this deadline is never missed, several other deadlines throughout the budget process timeline are often missed.
 There is no penalty for missing a federal budget deadline.

-- Step three in the federal budget process: Congressional Budget Office submits economic and reports to congressional budget committees.
+- Step 3: Congressional Budget Office submits economic and budget reports to congressional budget committees.

-- Step four in the federal budget process: The House Budget Committee holds hearings, questions administration officials and drafts a budget resolution.
+- Step 4: The House Budget Committee holds hearings, questions administration officials and drafts a budget resolution.
 The Senate Budget Committee drafts a budget resolution.
 This is also when hearings are being held and the administration is answering questions on the Senate side.
-During this step both the House budget resolution and the Senate budget resolutions go to the floor for a vote.
+During this step, both the House budget resolution and the Senate budget resolutions go to the floor for a vote.

-- Step 5 in the federal budget process: A committee made up of both House and Senate members resolves any differences between the two resolutions.
+- Step 5: A committee made up of both House and Senate members resolves any differences between the two resolutions.

-- Step 6 in the federal budget process: The House votes on the conference report, which passes with a simple majority.
+- Step 6: The House votes on the conference report, which passes with a simple majority.

-- Step 7 in the federal budget process: The senate votes on the conference report, which passes with a simple majority.
+- Step 7: The Senate votes on the conference report, which passes with a simple majority.

-- Step 8 in the federal budget process: Twelve appropriations committees in the House and twelve appropriations committees in the Senate hold public hearings and prepare appropriations bills.
+- Step 8: Twelve appropriations committees in the House and twelve appropriations committees in the Senate hold public hearings and prepare appropriations bills.
 Discretionary spending limits are set by the budget resolution, which also constraints tax or entitlement bills.

-- Step 9 in the federal budget process: Appropriations Committees in the House and Senate vote on the 12 bills approved in subcommittee.
+- Step 9: Appropriations Committees in the House and Senate vote on the 12 bills approved in subcommittee.

-- Step 10 in the federal budget process: Full House and full Senate vote on each appropriations bill.
+- Step 10: Full House and full Senate vote on each appropriations bill.

-- Step 11 in the federal budget process: The president either signs or vetoes each appropriations bill.
-If bills do not pass, or end in a veto, Congress must pass – and the president must sign – a continuing resolution, or an omnibus bill packaging any unfinished funding measures to prevent a government shutdown.
+- Step 11: The president either signs or vetoes each appropriations bill.
+If bills do not pass or end in a veto, Congress must pass – and the president must sign – a continuing resolution, or an omnibus bill packaging any unfinished funding measures to prevent a government shutdown.

 Keeping the Budget on Track